smscully/python-aws-scripts/sg-rules-find-update/README.md

 }
 ```

 If `find_sg_rules` returns any matches, the `update_sg_rules` function is called.
 This function updates the rules returned by `find_sg_rules` with the values listed in the JSON file identified by the `update_params_file` argument.
-The example file in the repository is called update.json, and while the file name is flexible, it must be JSON formated and contain the keys shown in the example below:
+The example file in the repository is called update.json, and while the file name is flexible, it must be JSON formatted and contain the keys shown in the example below:

 ```json
 {